landaire/landaire.net/content/2021-12-27-reversing-yaesu-firmware-encryption.md

 }
 ```

-The timestamp string is passed to `sub_4082c0` on line 18 and the remainder of the update image is passed to `sub_408350` on line 19.
-We only care about the firmware data right now, and based on how `sub_408350` is called I'd wager its signature is something like:
+The timestamp string is passed to `sub_4082c0` on line 20 and the remainder of the update image is passed to `sub_408350` on line 21.
+I'm going to focus on `sub_408350` since I only care about the firmware data right now and based on how this function is called I'd wager its signature is something like:

 ```c
 status_t sub_408350(uint8_t *input, size_t input_len, uint8_t *output, output_len, size_t *out_data_processed);